ElloRabyndra/Team_Green_Thriftoria/README.md

 #### Step 2: Import Database Schema

-If a SQL file (`finprobackend.sql`) is provided in the root directory:
+The SQL file (`finprobackend.sql`) is provided in the root directory:

 ```bash
 mysql -u your_username -p thriftoria_db < finprobackend.sql